 While a full time manager is responsible for day to day operations, Myrtle Cottage is governed by a Board of Management.
 Nominations for membership of the Board are accepted prior to the holding of the Annual General Meeting each year.

 A Myrtle Cottage Advisory Committee is elected from the membership and volunteers with elected members of that committee meeting bi-monthly.
 Transport is provided for those elected to attend meetings where required.

+Staff and volunteers with the required licence and skills drive the vehicle with an assistant.
 Volunteer drivers are an integral part of the Cottage’s operation.
 Without the giving of their time, expertise and skills, we would not be able to pick up all members for our various programs.